Harvinator/back-end-instructions/readme.txt

 = 1.0 =
 Fixed some bugs, streamlined code, added HTML5 video capabilities.

-== Credits, Thank-Yous, Support Information, etc. ==
+== Other Notes ==

-If you have any questions, comments or suggestions for improvement, feel free to contact Shelly at [Brass Blogs Web Design](http://brassblogs.com "Web Design in Hartford, Farmington Valley, Granby, Avon, Simsbury, Weatogue CT").
+If you have any questions, comments or suggestions for improvement, feel free to contact Shelly at [Brass Blogs Web Design](http://brassblogs.com/contact "Web Design in Hartford, Farmington Valley, Granby, Avon, Simsbury, Weatogue CT").
 If you prefer Twitter, I'm [@brassblogs](http://twitter.com/brassblogs).

 Given that this is free, I offer limited support.
 Pretty much if you have issues with the plugin *working* I will do whatever I can to help you fix the issue, but when it comes to customizations, I'm in limited supply.
 I'll do what I can, but no guarantees.
-Pretty much your standard "AS IS" application.
+Pretty much your standard "as-is" application.
 In all honesty, ask customization questions in the forums - if I can't help, perhaps someone else can.
 (If you want to hire me to customize it, that's another story - feel free to contact me to do so!)